patrick-hudson/naughtyusers/README.md

 ### That's it, you're ready to start rocking and rolling.

 ### PHP Artisan commands to get stuff done.
-> Shared server naughty user report
+> Shared server naughty user report.
+Stores server, username, diskspace used in GB, account owner, owners allowed disk space, and report ran at date.

 > normal = a2s